CesarePeli/Math_Physics_Logic/university/physics/thermodynamics/colligative-freezing.md

 ## Notes

-- The assumption of **complete dissociation** is an idealization; in reality the van ’t Hoff factor $i$ is slightly less than 2 due to ion pairing.
+- The assumption of **complete dissociation** is an idealization; in real solutions the van ’t Hoff factor $i$ is slightly less than 2 due to **ion pairing**.
-- Colligative properties are a key tool to estimate **molar masses** or **degree of dissociation** experimentally.
+- Colligative properties provide a powerful experimental tool to determine **molar masses** of solutes or to estimate their **degree of dissociation**.
-- This simple case illustrates how adding salt lowers the freezing point of water — the basis of antifreeze and de-icing processes.
+- This case illustrates why adding salt lowers the freezing point of water — the scientific basis of **road de-icing** in winter and of **antifreeze mixtures** in car engines.

 </div>